fujitsu/terraform-provider-irmc-redfish/docs/resources/irmc_attributes.md

 # irmc-redfish_irmc_attributes (Resource)

 The resource is used to control (read, modify or import) iRMC attributes settings on Fujitsu server equipped with iRMC controller.
+To get list of all supported attributes with their types and limitations, please access the following Redfish resource:
+/redfish/v1/Registries/ManagerAttributeRegistry/ManagerAttributeRegistry.v1_0_0.json

 ## Schema